arunpraba/reactjs.org/src/content/learn/choosing-the-state-structure.md

 ## Avoid duplication in state {/*avoid-duplication-in-state*/}

-This menu list component lets you choose a single travel snack out of several:
+This menu list component enables you choose a single travel snack out of several:

 <Sandpack>